mlitsey/THM_SOC01/2_Cyber_Threat_Intelligence.md

 Above the Plaintext section, we have a Resolve checkmark.
 Here, we get to perform the resolution of our analysis by classifying the email, setting up flagged artefacts and setting the classification codes.
 Once the email has been classified, the details will appear on the Resolution tab on the analysis of the email.

+What organisation is the attacker trying to pose as in the email?
+- linkedin

+What is the senders email address?
+- darkabutla@sc500.whpservers.com

+What is the recipient's email address?
+- cabbagecare@hotsmail.com

+What is the Originating IP address?
+Defang the IP address.
+- 204[.]93[.]183[.]11

+How many hops did the email go through to get to the recipient?
+- 4

 ### _**Cisco Talos Intelligence**_
 IT and Cybersecurity companies collect massive amounts of information that could be used for threat analysis and intelligence.
 Being one of those companies, Cisco assembled a large team of security practitioners called Cisco Talos to provide actionable intelligence, visibility on indicators, and protection against emerging threats through data collected from their products.
 The solution is accessible as [Talos Intelligence](https://talosintelligence.com/).